 - This action is in line with recommendations from the U.S. Centers for Disease Control & Prevention and our own Medical and Scientific Advisory Board that encourage—and in some municipalities, mandatinge— social distancing.
-In mid-April, the Foundation will assess events that are scheduled to take place in May, June, and beyond.

 - Support group leaders should consider the option of using virtual meeting tools, such as Zoom.com, or telephone conferencing during this period of limited public gatherings.

 National Patient Education Conference and Kids Get Scleroderma, Too!